joist-framework/joist/packages/di/README.md

 #### Root Service

-If you have nested injectors and you still want singleton instances decorator your services with `@Service()`
+If you have nested injectors and you still want singleton instances decorator your services with `@service()`

 ```TS
 import { service } from '@joist/di';